Vidal in San Bernardino County, California — The American West (Pacific Coastal)

 Erected 2002 by Billy Holcomb Chapter, E. Clampus Vitus.
 (Marker Number 108.)

 Other nearby markers.
+At least 1 other marker is within 11 miles of this marker, measured as the crow flies.
 Poston Memorial Monument (approx. 11 miles away in Arizona).

 Regarding Earp Cottage.
 Businessman, Gambler, Gunslinger, Lawman, Husband and many other titles and names have been given to this man.
 By whatever name, good or bad, he and his wife enjoyed their life in the desert here.
 The choice to dig into a mountain and crush and separate the ore from the waste is not an easy job.
 However, Wyatt and Josie were comfortable here and enjoyed being away from the city during the cooler months.
 As do the citizens here today.